 Wholesale Trade Advances.
 Wholesale trade advances represent advances of various bullion products and cash advances for purchase commitments of precious metal inventory.
 Typically, these advances are unsecured, short-term, and non-interest bearing, and are made to wholesale metals dealers and government mints.

-Due from Brokers.
-Due from brokers principally consists of the margin requirements held at brokers related to open futures contracts.
-(See Note 12.)
+Due from Brokers and Other.
+Due from brokers and other consists of the margin requirements held at brokers related to open futures contracts (see Note 12) and other receivables.

 5. SECURED LOANS RECEIVABLE